conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 In previous sections, we *consumed* Conan packages (like the *Zlib* one), first using a *conanfile.txt* and then with a *conanfile.py*.
-But a *conanfile.py* recipe file is not only meant to consume other packages, it can be used to create your own packages as well.
+But a *conanfile.py* recipe file is not only meant to consume other packages, it can be used to create your own packages, as well.
 In this section, we explain how to create a simple Conan package with a *conanfile.py* recipe and how to use Conan commands to build those packages from sources.